FocusAttending to the collective aspects of human knowledge, activity, and identity

 - Teaching is … modeling (i.e., acting as a more-expert agent while involving learners in culturally relevant experiences)

 SynopsisSocio-Cultural-Focused Discourses tend to operate from the assumption that collective knowing unfolds from and is enfolded in individual knowers.
 Consequently, most of these discourses attend the situated learner and/or the collective learning system – rather than the individual learner.
 Matters that figure prominently include context, participation, collaboration, ethics, democratic obligation, and tacit norms – often coupled to desires and efforts to prompt critical awareness.
-In the context of education, a popular notion associated with Socio-Cultural-Focused Discourses is:
+In the context of education, popular notions associated with Socio-Cultural-Focused Discourses include:

 - Appropriation of Knowledge (1990s) – Drawing on both Embodiment Discourses and Embeddedness Discourses, Appropriation of Knowledge is seen to occur when the individual has selected aspects of cultural knowledge and adapted them in ways that are personally meaningful and useful.